sethvincent/data-cards/README.md

 # data-cards

 let's interact with data in some way other than tables/spreadsheets.
+Demo: [sethvincent.com/data-cards](http://sethvincent.com/data-cards/)

 ## Status